jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 In the scenario above, I described a step-by-step process of reaching out: In each step, you try to be referred to a next person who is more knowledgeable and familiar with the people you want to do research with.
 You do this, until you are referred to possible participants.

 At each step, you can learn about how to approach the next: If your friend refers you to a meeting of data hackers, that friend can probably also tell you if you should behave in a particular way if you are going there.
 For the hacker meeting, it might make sense to NOT be wearing a suit.
 In other places, the smart clothes might be essential.
-The more formal and seggregated a setting is, the more important it is to not violate its customs: Hospitals, churches and bureaucracies are tough to research if you don’t behave the “right” way.

 Some people who might help you  are in a core position to regulate access to potential participants.
-The ethnographical jargon for them is “Gatekeepers”.
+The ethnographic jargon for them is “Gatekeepers”.
 They can decide to help you and let you through the metaphorical “gate” behind which your participants are waiting – or they can hinder your access if they find reasons to not help you.
 In the example above, a gatekeeper could be the person who runs the “data hackers”-meetup or the city’s digital infrastructure person.

 If you have found people who like to be your research participants, you can ask them if they know others who might like to participate.
 It works like the step-by-step recruiting process, but instead of moving towards your participants, you now can go from one to another by being referred.